Substra/substra-documentation/docs/source/operations/howto/backend-deployment.rst

 To deploy the Substra Backend chart in your Kubernetes cluster follow these steps:

 #.
-Deploy the orchestrator Helm chart:
+Deploy the backend Helm chart:

    .. code-block:: bash